Leandro Barbosa: Golden State Warriors (2014–2016)

 On September 10, 2014, Barbosa signed with the Golden State Warriors following his great performance at the 2014 FIBA Basketball World Cup.
-On December 30, 2014, he scored a season-high 17 points in a 126–86 win over the Philadelphia 76ers.
-Barbosa won his first NBA championship with the Warriors after they defeated the Cleveland Cavaliers in the 2015 NBA Finals in six games.
+On December 30, Barbosa scored a season-high 17 points in a 126–86 victory over the Philadelphia 76ers.
+He won his first NBA championship with the Warriors after they defeated the Cleveland Cavaliers in the 2015 NBA Finals in six games.

 On July 13, 2015, Barbosa re-signed with the Warriors.
-In 2015–16, Barbosa helped the Warriors win an NBA record 73 games to eclipse the 72 wins set by the 1995–96 Chicago Bulls.
+In 2015–16, he helped the Warriors win an NBA record 73 games to eclipse the 72 wins set by the 1995–96 Chicago Bulls.
 The Warriors made it to the 2016 NBA Finals after overcoming a 3–1 loss against the Oklahoma City Thunder in the Western Conference Finals.
-In Game 1 of the NBA Finals against the Cleveland Cavaliers, Barbosa returned from a minor back hurt to score 11 points on 5-of-5 shooting off the bench in a 104–89 win.
+In Game 1 of the NBA Finals against the Cleveland Cavaliers on June 2, Barbosa returned from a minor back injury to score 11 points on 5-of-5 shooting off the bench during a 104–89 victory.
+However, the Warriors eventually lost the series in seven games despite a 3–1 lead.

 Third stint with Phoenix (2016–2017)

 On July 19, 2016, Barbosa signed a multi-year deal with the Phoenix Suns, returning to the franchise for a third stint just weeks before playing for his home nation at the 2016 Summer Olympics in Rio de Janeiro.
-On December 9, 2016, Barbosa scored a season-high 21 points and hit five three-pointers in a 119–115 win over the Los Angeles Lakers.
-On December 28, 2016, in a loss to the San Antonio Spurs, Barbosa played his 517th game with the Suns, moving him past Amar'e Stoudemire in to 10th on the Suns' all-time games played list.
-On March 3, 2017 against the Oklahoma City Thunder, Barbosa made his 544th appearance in a Suns jersey, passing Mark West for 9th all-time in games played.
-His 14 points also pushed him past Connie Hawkins for 14th in all-time scoring with Phoenix.
-On July 3, 2017, he was waived by the Suns.

-Barbosa's final game in his NBA career was played on March 24th, 2017 in a 120 - 130 loss to the Boston Celtics where he recorded 11 points, 5 rebounds and 1 steal.
+On December 9, Barbosa scored a season-high 21 points and hit five three-pointers in a 119–115 victory over the Los Angeles Lakers.
+On December 28, in a loss to the San Antonio Spurs, Barbosa played his 517th game with the Suns, moving him past Amar'e Stoudemire to 10th on the Suns' all-time games played list.
+On March 3, 2017, against the Oklahoma City Thunder, Barbosa made his 544th appearance in a Suns jersey, passing Mark West for ninth all-time in games played.
+Barbosa's 14 points also pushed him past Connie Hawkins for 14th in all-time scoring with Phoenix.
+Barbosa's final game in his NBA career was played on March 24, in a 120–130 loss to the Boston Celtics, where he recorded 11 points, five rebounds, and a steal.

+On July 3, 2017, Barbosa was waived by the Suns.